elifhangun/elifhangun/README.md

-👋 Hello there!
+🧝‍♀️🔦📸🗺️🐿️🌲⋆｡𖦹°‧  Hello there!

-I'm Elif Hangün, a third-year student majoring in Communication and Design.
-I’m interested in Technical Art.
+I'm Elif Hangün, a third-year student majoring in Communication and Design, with an interest of Technical Art.
 My areas of interest include shader, material, VFX, rigging, animation, and motion capture technologies.
 I am committed to ongoing learning and development to become a proficient Technical Artist.

 📫 How to reach me: elifhangun34@gmail.com